 In order for NetSpot to accurately survey the Wi-Fi signals in your space, you need to start with an accurate map.
 If you don’t have a map, here are a few options:

 - Draw a map using NetSpot’s own integrated drawing program, which is only available in NetSpot for Mac (see “How do I draw a new map?”).

 - Contact the building owner or your local County Clerk’s office (where property deeds are registered) and ask if you can get a copy of the architectural blueprints for the building.
 Scan and save the blueprints on your computer.

 - Draw a map of your own on graph paper.
 Scan and save the map on your computer.

 - Draw a map using an illustration program, or a building design program such as My Four Walls.
-One user recommended a very interesting app available for iPhone and iPad: MagicPlan.
+One user recommended a very interesting apps available for iPhone and iPad: MagicPlan and for Android: CamToPlan.

 The following tips should help you get the best results from your maps: